ACayet/Prep-eat/README.md

 CORS is a middleware that will allow (or not) a request if it is sent by another domain that the one in which API is running.
 In our case the file `whitelist.json` needs to be updated to integrate any domain that will request the API (the front's domain for example)

+### Difference between bin/www and bin/wwws

+The `bin/` folder contains two different files `www` and `wwws` both used to start the web serveur but each in its own way.
+`wwws` is used to start a SSL secured webserver (HTTPS) using `cert.pem` certificate along with the Rsa key `key.pem`.
+Those two files are generated using the [OpenSSL](#OpenSSL-(certification-for-HTTPS-support)-on-windows) section of this document.
+`www` is used to start a basic unsecured webserver (HTTP), we will mainly use this file to deploy on production builds and in docker / kubernetes containers.

+### Docker and kubernetes

+//TODO

 ### Make the back-end start